zhouhesheng/mbedtls-wrapper-ios/README.md

-# mbedtls-wrapper-ios
+# mbed TLS Wrapper for iOS

-Wrapper for mbedTLS library written in c.
+If build fails and shows "tar: Error exit delayed from previous errors.", delete `mbedTLS/mbedtls-2.12.0-gpl.tgz` and try again.